antaresproject/docs/docs/services/twig.md

 'foo object'|str_contains('foo')
 ```

-It supports all Laravel helpers that operate on strings.
+It operates all Laravel helpers which in turn operate on strings.
 More information can be found [here](https://laravel.com/docs/5.2/helpers).

 ### array_*